hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 If your VPN client device cannot open websites after successfully connecting to IKEv2, try the following fixes:

 1. Some cloud providers, such as [Google Cloud](https://cloud.google.com), [set a lower MTU by default](https://cloud.google.com/network-connectivity/docs/vpn/concepts/mtu-considerations).
 This could cause network issues with IKEv2 VPN clients.
-To fix, try setting the MTU to 1500 on the VPN server, then re-connect the IKEv2 client:
+To fix, try setting the MTU to 1500 on the VPN server:

    ```bash
    # Replace ens4 with the network interface name on your server